If your company’s employees are working overtime to help you achieve a profitable bottom line, you’re in a…

 This sick leave may be used until 4 weeks after the official termination or suspension of the public health emergency.

-On April 1, 2021, an Act Financing a Program for Improvements to the Unemployment Insurance Trust Fund and Providing Relief to Employers and Workers in the Commonwealth was signed into law.
+On May 28, 2021, Massachusetts passed a law requiring Massachusetts employers to provide job-protected paid leave to their employees for certain reasons related to COVID-19 (the “Leave”).
+This is effective June 7, 2021.
 Under this law The amount of COVID-19 emergency paid sick leave available to an employee regardless of the size of the employer depends on his/her work schedule:

 Nevada passed Bill SB 312 was signed into law and is effective from January 1, 2020.
 Originally it was to be allowed only for specific illness-related reasons but was gradually allowed to employees, to be used up for any reason including covid 19.
 Private employers with 50 or more employees in Nevada must now provide each employee with at least 0.01923 hours of paid leave for each hour of work performed in a benefit year, which the bill defines simply as a 365-day period.
 The bill does not distinguish between full-and part-time employees in this regard.
 Under the statutory formula, an employee who works 40 hours a week for a full year is entitled to approximately 40 hours of paid leave, which the employee may take without providing a reason for the leave to his or her employer.